-14 · Name, strength and formulation of drug Meningococcal group B Vaccine (rDNA, component, adsorbed), 40 Bexsero® suspension for injection, 0.5ml, in a pre-filled syringe One dose of 0.5ml suspension contains: Recombinant Neisseria meningitidis group B 50micrograms NHBA fusion protein Recombinant Neisseria meningitidis group B 50micrograms NadA protein Recombinant Neisseria meningitidis group B 50micrograms fHbp fusion protein Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 and Chapter 4 and Chapter 22 of 'The Green Book'.
+Meningococcal group B Vaccine (rDNA, component, adsorbed), 4CMenB: formulation of drug Bexsero® suspension for injection, 0.5ml, in a pre-filled syringe One dose of 0.5ml suspension contains: Recombinant Neisseria meningitidis group B 50micrograms NHBA fusion protein Recombinant Neisseria meningitidis group B 50micrograms NadA protein Recombinant Neisseria meningitidis group B 50micrograms fHbp fusion protein Outer membrane vesicles (OMV) from Neisseria 25micrograms meningitidis group B strain NZ98/254 measured as amount of total protein containing the PorA P1.4 Legal category Prescription only medicine (POM) Black triangle▼ No Off-label use Administration by deep subcutaneous injection to individuals with a bleeding disorder is off-label administration in line with advice in Chapter 4 and Chapter 22 of 'The Green Book'.
+Doses of MenB should ideally be given 8 weeks apart.
+However, to complete the primary Men B immunisation schedule in individuals with unknown or incomplete vaccination history, the doses can be given 4 weeks apart as per Guidance Vaccination of individuals with uncertain or incomplete immunisation status . (see Dose and frequency of administration below ).
 Vaccine should be stored according to the conditions detailed in the Storage section below.
 However, in the event of an inadvertent or unavoidable deviation of these conditions refer to Vaccine Incident Guidance .
 Where vaccine is assessed in accordance with these guidelines as appropriate for continued use this would constitute off-label administration under this PGD.
 Where a vaccine is recommended off-label consider, as part of the consent process, informing the individual/parent/carer that the vaccine is being offered in accordance with national guidance but that this is outside the product licence.
-Route and method d 4CMenB is given as a 0.5ml dose by intramuscular injection. of administration In infants and for the routine booster dose, the UKHSA recommends that all doses of 4CMenB be given in the anterolateral aspect of the left thigh, ideally on their own, so that any local reactions can be monitored more accurately.
+Route and method 4CMenB is given as a 0.5ml dose by intramuscular injection. of administration In infants and for the routine booster dose, the UKHSA recommends that all doses of 4CMenB be given in the anterolateral aspect of the left thigh, ideally on their own, so that any local reactions can be monitored more accurately.
 Vaccine may alternatively be administered in the deltoid muscle region of the upper arm in older subjects (from 1 year of age).
 If another vaccine needs to be administered in the same limb, they should be given at least 2.5cm apart.
 The site at which each vaccine was given should be noted in the individual's records.
 The vaccine must not be injected intravenously or intradermally and must not be mixed with other vaccines in the same syringe.
-The vaccine must not be given subcutaneously except to individuals with a bleeding disorder when vaccines normally given by an IM route should be given by deep subcutaneous injection to reduce the risk of bleeding (see Green Book Chapter 4).
-The vaccine is a white opalescent liquid suspension.
-Upon storage a fine off-white deposit may be observed in the pre-filled syringe containing the suspension.
-Before use, the pre-filled syringe should be well shaken in order to form a homogeneous suspension.
-Continued over page The vaccine should be visually inspected for particulate matter and discoloration prior to administration.
-In the event of any foreign particulate administer the vaccine.
-The vaccine's SPC provides further guidance on administration and is available from the electronic Medicines Compendium website.
-Routine Immunisation Schedule The national recommendation for infants is a two dose primary course of 4CMenB, routinely starting at 8 weeks of age, to be administered with an 8 week interval and a booster dose to be administered, usually on or after their first birthday, although it may be administered until 2 years of age.
-4CMenB 0.5ml should ideally be given as follows: first primary immunisation visit (usually at age 8 weeks) third primary immunisation visit (usually at age 16 weeks) booster on or after the first birthday Individuals with unknown or incomplete vaccination history Where there is no reliable history of previous immunisation, it should be assumed that they are unimmunised and the full UK recommendations should be followed (see Chapter 11).
-Infants younger than 12 months should receive the first dose of 4CMenB and second dose of 4CMenB two months later followed by the 4CMenB booster.
-Ensure that there is at least a two-month interval between the 4CMenB doses.
-Children aged one year to less than two years who received less than 2 4CMenB doses in the first year of life should receive two additional doses of 4CMenB at least two months apart.
-For further information see Guidance Vaccination of individuals with uncertain or incomplete immunisation status .
-Prevention of secondary cases of Men B disease Vaccination for the prevention of secondary cases of MenB disease should be given in accordance with recommendations from the UKHSA Health Protection Team and informed by the Guidance for Public Health Management of Meningococcal Disease in the UK.
-See dose section above Single dose of 0.5ml per an administration Centrally purchased vaccines for the national immunisation programme can only be ordered via ImmForm.
-Vaccines for use for the national immunisation programme or for the prevention of secondary cases of MenB are provided free of charge.
-Vaccines for private prescriptions, occupational health use or travel or for individuals going to reside abroad are NOT provided free of charge and should be ordered from the manufacturer or wholesalers.
-Protocols for the ordering, storage and handling of vaccines should be followed to prevent vaccine wastage (see Green Book Chapter 3).
+Continued over page The vaccine must not be given subcutaneously except to individuals with a bleeding disorder when vaccines normally given by an IM route should be given by deep subcutaneous injection to reduce the risk of bleeding (see Green Book Chapter 4).